smartcraze/Owen-express/README.md

 Handling static image assets locally on a basic server leads to massive performance bottlenecks.
 Owen Express completely offloads this using **Cloudinary**:
 - **Real-time Image Uploads:** When an Admin adds a new high-res food image, the Node.js backend intercepts the `multipart/form-data` using **Multer**.
 - **multer-storage-cloudinary:** Automatically pipelines the payload straight to a Cloudinary CDN cluster.
-- **Instant Delivery:** The database simply saves the optimized `.webp / .jpg` secure URL, which serves images globally at edge-speeds, ensuring the UI remains blazing fast regardless of menu size.
+- **Instant Delivery:** The database simply saves the optimized `.webp / .jpg` secure URL, which serves images globally at edge-speeds, ensuring the UI remains optimized regardless of menu size.

 ---